Sulphur, Oklahoma: Economy

-Although extraction industries (asphalt, lead, and zinc mines) have long been important, tourism is now the primary support to the local economy.
+Although extraction industries (asphalt, lead, and zinc mines) have long been important, tourism has become the primary support to the local economy.

 Attractions

-Chickasaw National Recreation Area (originally Platt National Park), a popular destination for many regional tourists, is located just south of the town of Sulphur..
+Chickasaw National Recreation Area (originally Platt National Park), a popular destination for many regional tourists, is located just south of the town of Sulphur.
 Principal attractions in Sulphur besides the park are sulfurous water springs in town that were once thought to cure ailments and other medical conditions.
 The pungent odor and taste are quite popular with some people.
 Other attractions include the Arbuckle Mountain range, just to the southwest, complete with many hiking and recreational opportunities.

-Sulphur is also the home to the newly finished Chickasaw Cultural Center, a museum which tells the story of the Chickasaw Nation.
+Sulphur is also the home to the Chickasaw Cultural Center, a museum which tells the story of the Chickasaw Nation.

 Vendome Well remains the state's largest artesian spring.
 Its sulfur water fed a stream that converged with Travertine Creek and formed a small lake.
 People smeared the lake's mud on their bodies to cure ailments.

 Government

 Each of the city's five wards has a councilor, and the councilors collectively form the city's governing body.
-In January 2014, Keith Mann was hired as City Manager of Sulphur; he was formerly the police chief of Ardmore, Oklahoma.
-During 2020, Andy Freeman served as City Manager.
+As of 2020, Andy Freeman currently serves as City Manager.